The calm

 Sooty and Orla, two of our pure Icelandic’s enjoying some hay during a cold snap

 I helped Proper Shepherd on scanning day.
 I took a flask of herbal tea that tasted of dishwasher tablets, a bottle of water and an apple.
 I was under instruction to tell Victoria how many lambs one of her ewes, Quail was having.
-I picked her out of the crowd and PS piped up and said ‘she’s be even happier if you had an apple!’ so there went my only source of food for day!
+I picked her out of the crowd and PS piped up and said ‘she’d be even happier if you had an apple!’ so there went my only source of food for day!
 And she scanned with twins.

 I took this on one of the Christmas walks.
 Scout has been my constant companion these past 11 years.
 I will be heartbroken when she’s no longer with me but for now we still enjoy long walks even if getting up afterwards takes a little longer.